adivekar-utexas/necessary-and-insufficient-ai-research-math/README.md

 ## Support This Project ⭐

-"GenAI Math From Scratch" was initially contributed by winners of the Indian AI Olympiad 2025.
-Since then, it has evolved into a community-driven resource dedicated to advancing rigorous GenAI education for both leaders and learners worldwide.
+"AI Math From Scratch" was initially contributed by winners of the Indian AI Olympiad 2025.
+Since then, it has evolved into a community-driven resource dedicated to advancing rigorous AI education for both leaders and learners worldwide.

 **Please help us by starring this repository!**

 If this textbook helps you, inspires you, or simply sounds interesting, please hit that ⭐️ button in the top-right corner.

-Every star is a vote for open and inclusive GenAI education 🎉
+Every star is a vote for open and inclusive AI education 🎉

 | What your star does | Why it matters |
 |---------------------|---------------|